hii-network-labs/hrc-contract-minter/CONTRIBUTING.md

 ## 📚 Documentation

-- Cập nhật README.md nếu cần
+- Update README.md if needed
-- Thêm comments cho code mới
+- Add comments for new code
-- Cập nhật API documentation
+- Update API documentation
-- Thêm examples nếu cần
+- Add examples if needed

 ## 🎯 Areas for Contribution